sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 - Has to be "footable"; not enough if just before or after

 **"Shitgibbons"**
-one-syllable swear + trochee (normal noun)
+Originating from 2017 tweet by PA senator about Donald Trump one-syllable swear + trochee (normal noun)
 - Vowel in swear word and in trochee *match*
 - Vowels "seeing" vowels aka matching is important across languages